RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 ## Pandoc wrappers and interfaces

+- [Pandoctor](https://github.com/smargh/alfred_pandoctor), an [Alfred](http://www.alfredapp.com/) workflow that acts as a GUI for pandoc.
+Allows for one-off conversions as well as templates.
+Created by Stephen Margheim
 - [Pyandoc](https://github.com/kennethreitz/pyandoc), a python wrapper
   for pandoc by Kenneth Reitz.
 - [pandoc-ruby](https://github.com/alphabetum/pandoc-ruby), a ruby wrapper